 Why do I keep seeing meetup threads on MeTa?
 Isn't that what IRL is for now? [more inside]

-is so meta-MetaFilter that I wouldn't dare post it on MetaFilter.
+This blog post is so meta-MetaFilter that I wouldn't dare post it on MetaFilter.
 Note that that the comments are probably metameta and sometimes more.

 Why are there two places to click?
 Why does the "[more inside]" link point to the same place as the "XX comments" link? [more inside]